Kratchmarov, Radomir, MD, PhD

 7/1/22 – Present

 Dr. Kratchmarov received his Bachelor’s Degree from Princeton University, and his M.D. from Columbia University.
 He did his residency at Brigham and Women’s Hospital.
+He is currently a third year allergy and clinical immunology fellow.

 I chose BWH for its collegial and supportive environment, matched with incredible research opportunities and resources.
 My research focuses on T cell memory and understanding the factors that promote longevity of immune responses.